davesteele/shoogle/debian/shoogle.1.md

 ## CREDENTIALS-PROFILE

-**shoogle** aggregates CREDENTIAL-FILEs by profile.
+**shoogle** aggregates CREDENTIALS-FILEs by profile.
 This option allows the profile name to be specified.
 The default is "default".

 Typically, this option is not required.